ignism/polymorph-ui/README.md

 # polymorph-ui package

-A shapeshifting interface!
+A minimal and shapeshifting interface!
 The UI adapts to your current syntax colors.

 ## Features